 For example, if we want to store a user name in upper case in our database then we can define a mutator for that so that when we save the model it will automatically convert the name into uppercase and also store the name in uppercase.

-Suppose we store the user's name as first name and last name.
-We want to display full user names across various pages then we need to add them manually Right!!!
-But by using accessors we can create an attribute that merges it and use that attribute whenever required.
+Suppose we store the user’s name as first name and last name.
+We want to display full user names across various pages then we need to add them manually Right!
+But by using accessor, we can create an attribute that merges it and use that attribute whenever required.

 Create Accessors and Mutators in a Laravel Model

-Let's take a practical example.
-Here, we will create Post Model and define Accessor and Mutator on it.
+Let’s take a practical example.
+Here, we will create a Post Model and define the Accessor and Mutator on it.

 To create a model, enter the below command into your terminal: